alire-project/alire/doc/catalog-format-spec.md

 furthermore, its semantic version cannot be known until run time.
 Hence, the availability and version of these releases is detected by `alr`.

-Several definitions for these external releases may exist, and so they are defined in a manifest as a vector with key `external`:
+Several definitions for these external releases may exist so they are defined in a manifest as a vector with key `external`:

 ```toml